Non-Hodgkin Lymphoma (NHL) in Children

 The symptoms of NHL can be like

-other health problems.
-Make sure your child sees a healthcare provider for a
+those of many other health problems.
+Make sure your child sees a healthcare provider

 Your child's healthcare provider

-will ask about your child's health history and symptoms.
-He or she will examine your
+will ask about your child's health history, family history, and symptoms.
+A physical

 Blood and urine tests.
 Blood and urine are